DigDeo/Ansible-Goodies/README.md

 # Ansible-Goodies
-Some Ansible stuff to process simple actions
+Some Ansible stuff to process simples actions